Deep Cut Gardens

 Besides the 42 acres of breathtaking natural beauty, these gardens boast more than 200 sculptures, including a collection of NJ native Seward Johnson’s bronze figures around the grounds.
 There’s also a gorgeous lily pond flaked with wildflowers (which pays homage to Monet’s Water Lilies and Japanese Bridge) you can see from Rat’s Restaurant, where you can enjoy light fare like chopped salads and mussels.
 Don’t forget to visit with the friendly peacocks roaming the park.
 A gorgeous walkway lined with trees is a favorite for photo-ops.
-Timed tickets are required, so reserve a slot online in advance.
+Timed tickets are required and must be reserved in advance online to ensure contactless entrance.

 Holland Ridge Farms (closed for season until September)

 Opened just a few seasons ago, this farm already has a reputation for breathtaking tulips.
 The tulip fields spread over 50 acres on a 153-acre property that also has farm animals and picturesque barns.
 It was started by Casey Jansen, Sr., a Dutch immigrant who has years of experience of growing prized tulips.
 Teach the kids a bit about Holland while your there at the Hollandwood Theatre, Good ‘Ole Days Museum and Hollandshop.
 Go in the fall to see sunflowers take over.
 Buy tickets online to score a special web-only discount.